levoxtrip/PKB/docs/topics/theSage.md

 Your environment is stronger than your will - mold your environment so you are nudged to good behaviour and avoid the behaviours you dont want.

+### Forgiveness
+forgive yourself when you don't achieve what you wanted to reach

+Worry less about getting things done.
+Worry more about things worth doing.

 ### Honesty
 100% honesty always pays off